Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 In linear algebra, the rank means the number of elements in a basis for column space of a matrix.
 You can find the meaning of what I'm saying here In [khan academy's Linear algebra](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/null-column-space/v/dimension-of-the-column-space-or-rank)

-In Numpy, the rank means the shape of a matrix. you can also fine out what I mean in [this stack overflow](http://stackoverflow.com/questions/16997880/puzzled-on-the-ndim-from-numpy)
+In Numpy, the rank means the number of dimensions is the rank of the array; the shape of an array is a tuple of integers giving the size of th array along each dimension. you can also fine out what I mean in [this stack overflow](http://stackoverflow.com/questions/16997880/puzzled-on-the-ndim-from-numpy)

 you will also make 2 X 3 matrix ilke the follwoing.